“Traditional Mee Hoon Kueh (面粉馃), made from scratch at home!”

 Another important ingredient to my handmade noodles soup is the Chinese Spinach (苋菜).
 Conventionally, vegetable to be used in this handmade noodle should be Sweet Leaf (Sauropus androgynus).
 In Chinese, we called it Mani Cai (马尼菜).
 However, Mani Cai is not commonly available in Singapore, Chinese Spinach, therefore, makes great alternative.

 Making this homemade noodle also creates good bonding time for mummy and child.
-My girl helped me with this handmade noodles soup dish.
-She helped me in kneading the dough a little.
+Get your young one to help you in kneading the dough a little.
 The main fun to her was to press and shape the dough into mee hoon kueh of different shapes and sizes.
-Well, it’s handmade….
-We had fun!
+Well, it’s handmade.

 For noodle dough: